What is sternum piercing?

 You can get just about anything pierced – even your chest.
 It may seem unbelievable but the fact is true, people are actually getting their sternum perforated.
 The sternum is the flat bone or breastbone that connects with seven pairs of chest ribs and clavicles.
 The piercing is done on the sternum vertically or horizontally and is also known as Cleavage Piercing.
 It is a surface piercing and doesn’t perforate the flesh.
 Even then, the pain is extreme and it is advised that people with better tolerance of pain should get it done.

 Decide on the type of sternum piercing you want – vertical or horizontal.
-Once you decide, tell him where exactly you want it.
+Once you decide, tell the piercer where exactly you want it.

-- He will clean the area for the perforation with some antibacterial liquid.
+- S/He will clean the area for the perforation with some antibacterial liquid.

 - Make the marking for the entry and exit with a pen and swipe the area clean.

 - Immediately after this, taking a needle he will puncture the skin.

 - Jewelry will then set in the hole and the area is cleaned again to avoid infections.